The Sycamore Group

 The Grid

-Michael H. Molenda, Phil Harris, James Pershing, and Charles M. Reigeluth
+Michael H. Molenda, James A. Pershing, and Charles M. Reigeluth

 The grid below represents part of a larger project, a systematic analysis of deficiencies currently observed in the political system that we will label as the American Democratic Republic.
 That is, we are attempting to identify the gaps between the operation of a stable and productive American government and its current functioning.
 Analyses such as this are often phrased as examinations of “threats to democracy.”
 However, the US is not technically a democracy according to its founders; it is a republic based on representative democracy principles.